byteit101/subspawn/README.md

 subspawn
 -----------
 The unified high-level API for all Ruby platforms.
 Also includes post-launch utilities and a `PTY` library implementation.
 The main interface is `SubSpawn.spawn()` which is modeled after `Process.spawn`, but with extended features.
 These extended features can be brought into `Process.spawn` itself with `subspawn/replace`.
+This lets `Open3` and other utilities that pass args to `spawn` also benefit from the extra features of SubSpawn.

 Roadmap
 ------------

-0.1 - intial release
+ * 0.1 - intial release
-0.2 - windows?
+ * 0.2 - windows & install-time builds
-0.3 - better validation/errors
+ * 0.3 - better validation/errors

 Please note that SubSpawn is still in its infancy and is being actively developed.